ppolonen/genomic_basis_TALL/README.md

 # genomic_basis_TALL

 ## Description:
-Scripts related to key statistical analysis results Pölönen et al. The genomic basis of childhood T-lineage acute lymphoblastic leukemia
+Scripts related to key statistical analysis results from Pölönen et al. The genomic basis of childhood T-lineage acute lymphoblastic leukemia

 ## If you use the data or results in your work, Please cite:
 - Pölönen et al.